apache/druid/docs/data-management/manual-compaction.md

 |`segmentGranularity`|Time chunking period for the segment granularity.
 Defaults to 'null', which preserves the original segment granularity.
 Accepts all [Query granularity](../querying/granularities.md) values.|No|
 |`queryGranularity`|The resolution of timestamp storage within each segment.
 Defaults to 'null', which preserves the original query granularity.
 Accepts all [Query granularity](../querying/granularities.md) values.|No|
 |`rollup`|Enables compaction-time rollup.
 To preserve the original setting, keep the default value.
 To enable compaction-time rollup, set the value to `true`.
 Once the data is rolled up, you can no longer recover individual records.|No|

+## Learn more

+See the following topics for more information:
+* [Compaction](compaction.md) for an overview of compaction and how to set up manual compaction in Druid.
+* [Segment optimization](../operations/segment-optimization.md) for guidance on evaluating and optimizing Druid segment size.
+* [Coordinator process](../design/coordinator.md#automatic-compaction) for details on how the Coordinator plans compaction tasks.